teamforage/forage-android-sdk/README.md

         // do something with response.data
       }
       is ForageApiResponse.Failure -> {
-        // do something with response.error
+        // do something with response.errors
       }
     }
   }